noaione/jwt-lc-rs/README.md

 ## MSRV policy

-The current minimum supported Rust version is `1.76.0`, we will use version that is 1 year older as the minimum supported version.
+The current minimum supported Rust version is `1.78.0`

 This will be bumped periodically as we support newer versions of Rust.